 You didn’t think we’d let those biscuit centers go to waste, did you?

 Simply follow the air fryer doughnut recipe below, but reduce the cooking time by at least half for the holes.
+Be sure to add the doughnut holes in a single layer so that the hot air circulates around the air-fryer basket to cook them all evenly.

 With love, from our simple kitchen to yours.